MelR/GolfScorecards/README.md

 2. Put golf course name in Summary
 3. Include a link to your source in the description

-To get Longitude and Latitude: https://support.google.com/maps/answer/18539?hl=en
+To get Latitude and Longitude: https://support.google.com/maps/answer/18539?hl=en